Kiltoom, County Roscommon – History, Holy Well & Lakeside Views

 Overview

-Kiltoom’s landscape is dotted with former stately homes, most notably Hodson Bay, the former seat of L. Hodson Esq., which today operates as a lakeside hotel.
-Other historic estates mentioned in Lewis’s 1837 Topographical Dictionary include the Grove of J. Sproule, New Park of Mrs Smythe and Rockhill of E. Hodson.
-The parish also produced notable figures such as Bishop John Reddington (born in the townland of Rackans) and the 19th‑century parish priest Fr Terence G O’Neill, who championed church building and education throughout Kiltoom and Cam.
+Kiltoom’s landscape has long been shaped by landed estates.
+Hodson Bay, once the home of L. Hodson Esq., now operates as a lakeside hotel, while the grounds of the Grove, New Park, and Rockhill remain visible along the shoreline.
+The parish also produced notable local figures, including Bishop John Reddington (born in the townland of Rackans) and 19th-century parish priest Fr Terence G O’Neill, who played a key role in developing church buildings and schools across Kiltoom and the neighbouring parish of Cam.

 What to See & Do

-Kiltoom is most easily reached by car via the N61, which runs between Athlone and Roscommon.
-The nearest railway station is Athlone, offering InterCity services to Dublin, Galway and Westport; from there a short taxi ride (approximately 10 km) brings you to the parish centre.
-Regular Bus Éireann services on the Athlone‑Roscommon corridor stop at the Kiltoom crossroads.
+Kiltoom is best reached by car via the N61, which connects Athlone and Roscommon.
+If you’re travelling without a vehicle, the nearest railway station is Athlone, which offers InterCity services to Dublin, Galway, and Westport.
+From the station, a taxi ride of roughly 10 km will bring you to the parish centre.
+Bus Éireann services running between Athlone and Roscommon stop at the Kiltoom crossroads, providing a regular public transport option.

 Nearby Attractions